10 Do's and Don'ts of Save The Date Cards

 5. DO ensure that you are clear about who you are inviting.
 For instance, are children invited?
-What about boyfriends?
-Being direct at this point prevents confusion later and enables your guests to make the appropriate child care in advance.
+What about significant others?
+Being direct at this point prevents confusion later, and enables your guests to make the appropriate child care in advance.

-6. DO have fun with the design.
-Save The Date cards don't have to be formal.
-Here is where you can have fun with color, fonts, and motifs.
-The design of the Save The Date card will set the tone for your wedding so make sure the aesthetic truly matches your style.
-Save The Date cards with photos have become more common and can set a very personal tone for your friends and family!
+6. DO have fun with the save the date design.
+Save the date cards don't have to be formal.
+Here is where you can have fun with color, fonts and motifs.
+The design of the save the date card will set the tone for your wedding so make sure the aesthetic truly matches your style.
+Save the date cards with photos have become more common and can set a very personal tone for your friends and family.

 8. DON'T send it electronically!
-An actually paper Save The Date card is much appreciated, especially for those family members who would like to pin it to a bulletin board or save it as a keepsake.
-Magnets have been a fun way to send a Save The Date announcement.
+An actually paper save the date card is much appreciated, especially for those family members who would like to pin it to a bulletin board or save it as a keepsake.
+Magnets have been a fun way to send save the date announcements.
 We can do magnets for you but we are "paper people" so of course we prefer paper!